+Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad with concrete tiles.
-Access to the roof space is available via a hatch in inner hallway.
-Insulation materials have been laid to varying thickness, between and over some ceiling joists.
+ROOF:- The roof is of traditional timber pitched design and clad externally in slate incorporating zinc ridging.
+ROOF SPACE:- The upper floor accommodation takes up most of the roof space areas however, there was an eaves access door to the side of one of the bedrooms which afforded a limited inspection of the loft areas.
+Insulation material has been laid between ceiling joists.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
-Gutters and downpipes are of PVC materials.
+Gutters and downpipes are of pvc materials.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of timber framed construction with a brick outer leaf, externally rendered and partly clad in facing brick.
+The main external walls are of traditional cavity brick construction with a rendered outer finish.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed UPVC type whilst the front and rear access doors are of a UPVC double glazed design.
-The soffits and fascias are formed in UPVC.
-External Decorations Visually inspected.
-PVC materials should minimise the deed for external decoration work.
-Conservatories and Porches There are no conservatories or porches.
-Communal Areas There are no communal areas.
+Windows are of upvc framed and double glazed design in the main, with timber framed and double glazed velux style roof windows fitted at the upper floor.
+There is a timber entrance door into the property at the front and a further timber and glazed side door off the kitchen vestibule.
+External fascias are formed in timber materials.